meg-simula/meg-simula.github.io/index.md

 <p>2026-10-20: I'll participate in the annual meeting of the K. G. Jebsen Centres for Medical Research at Solstrand, Bergen, Norway (Oct 20-21 2026). </p>

-<p>2026-11-17: I've accepted the invitation to speak in the minisymposium on Computational Glioscience at the 28th meeting of the French Glial Cell Club, Sète, France (Nov 17-20 2026). </p>
+<p>2026-11-17: I've accepted the invitation to speak on computational glioscience at the <a href="https://frenchglialcellclub.fr">28th meeting of the French Glial Cell Club</a>, Sète, France (Nov 17-20 2026). </p>

 <p>2026-11-23: The K. G. Jebsen Centre for Brain Fluid Research organizes the 9th edition of its annual Oslo Brain Fluid Symposium at Simula Research Laboratory on Nov 23 2026.</p>

 <p>2027-06-02: I will give a talk at <a href="https://www.mn.uio.no/math/english/research/groups/cm/events/conferences/norpde2027/">Norwegian meeting on PDEs 2027</a> at the Norwegian Academy of Science and Letters (June 2-4 2027).
 Thanks to the organizers for the initiative and invitation.</p>

-<p>2027-06-06: I will lecture at the biennial European Mathematical Society School on Applied Mathematics at Kácov, Czech Republic (June 6-11 2027). </p>
+<p>2027-06-06: I will give a series of lectures at the biennial <a href="https://ems-masc.cuni.cz/">European Mathematical Society School on Applied Mathematics</a> at Kácov, Czech Republic (June 6-11 2027). </p>

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2026-07-26: I gave a public lecture on <a href="https://www.festum-pi.eu/event-details/discussion-marie-e-rognes-vangelis-harmandaris-piano-maximos-georgogiannakis-ogbunigwe">Deltas of the Brain: Mathematics, Supercomputing and the Rhythms of Life</a>, in addition to an invited scientific talk at the 2026 <a href="https://www.festum-pi.eu/">Festum Pi Summer School and Research Conference</a> in Chania, Greece (Jul 25-30 2026).
+Thanks to Cédric Villani, Katharina Schratz and entire organization team for the delightful invitation. </p>

+<p>2026-07-24: Matthias Mayr, Paolo Zunino and I organized a minisymposium on "Mixed-dimensional modeling: advances in modeling, numerical methods and applications" at the <a href="https://wccm-eccomas2026.org/">WCCM-ECCOMAS2026</a>, Münich, Germany (Jul 19-24 2026). </p>

 <p>2026-07-02: I'm absolutely delighted to receive the <a href="https://euromathsoc.org/news/developers-of-the-fenics-project-awarded-the-2026-emsecmi-lanczos-prize-217">2026 EMS/ECMI Lanczos Prize for Mathematical Software</a> together with members of the FEniCS Project core team. <a href="https://www.simula.no/about/news/fenics-team-members-win-2026-lanczos-prize-mathematical-software">Read more</a> about the prize and its context here. </p>